cpbotha/cpbotha.github.io/content/posts/2002-10-13-a-useful-tip.md

   - Uncategorized

 ---
 So, we all agree that Python is The Best Thing Since Sliced Bread(tm), right?
 To add several levels of pleasure to your interactive Python experience (ribbed or studded), please try [IPython][1].
 This is so flexible that one could even consider using it as full-time shell, instead of your bash, (t)csh, zsh or whatever.
-Hmmm&#8230;.
+Hmmm….

  [1]: http://www-hep.colorado.edu/~fperez/ipython/